libremfg/rhize-docs/content/get-started/how-rhize-works.md

     identifier:
 ---

+This article provides a high-level overview of how Rhize works, starting with data collection and ending with user interaction.
+To make these concepts more concrete, the final section provides examples of each process.

 The heart of the Rhize platform is its manufacturing knowledge graph, which stores data from all levels of the operation and exposes this data through a single endpoint.
 Around the database are services that exchange messages and process events in real-time.
 Finally, outside of the Rhize deployment are the two most important components: the manufacturing operation, which sends event data to Rhize, and the Rhize users, who interact with Rhize data through a number of special-purpose interfaces.